Dr. Boateng Wiafe

 Dr. Boateng (Bo) Wiafe, an ophthalmologist who lives and works in Ghana, currently serves as a technical advisor for Operation Eyesight.
-As Chair of the Primary Eye Care working group within the International Agency for the Prevention of Blindness (IAPB), he guides others in implementing a collaborative model of primary eye health care.
+A certified Master Trainer in PEC and former Chair of the PEC Working Group within IAPB, he will be chairing the Ghana Committee on Global Summit for Eye Health in 2026, guiding others in implementing a collaborative model of primary eye health care.

 In 2001, Dr. Bo piloted a model trachoma control program in the Gwembe District of Southern Zambia where the prevalence of trachoma was reduced from 50 percent to about 5 percent.
 This program is now being replicated in other trachoma-threatened districts throughout Africa.

 Dr. Bo served as principal investigator and lead researcher for the first ever Blindness and Vision Impairment study commissioned by Operation Eyesight in Ghana.
 He developed a methodology and approach that is reliable and cost-effective, and he worked with the Ministry of Health and associated departments to draw from their expertise and knowledge.
-The findings of this study will help us to determine the prevalence of blindness and vision impairment in other countries to assess the need to expand our work.
+The findings of this study informed the development of Ghana’s national eye health policy and remains a go-to resource for eye health program development.
+It will help us to determine the prevalence of blindness and vision impairment in other countries to assess the need to expand our work.

 In 2016, Dr. Bo was honoured by the IAPB as an Eye Health Hero at their General Assembly.
 This award recognizes exemplary members of the eye health sector from a variety of backgrounds who have emerged as change-makers, innovators and leaders.